-In many ways, the Z-Man Elaztech PaddlerZ Scented Swimbait 4” is very similar to the Elaztech MinnowZ in shape and overall design.
+In many ways, the Z-Man Elaztech PaddlerZ Scented Swimbait 4” is similar to the Elaztech MinnowZ in shape and overall design.
 However, the PaddlerZ is a scented version of an already highly-effective lure used to catch flounder.
-This one is made of extremely tough Elaztech material, which is designed to withstand the corrosive properties of saltwater, which means it will maintain its shape and toughness much better than other soft plastics when used around coastal areas.
+This one is made of extremely tough Elaztech material, designed to withstand saltwater’s corrosive properties, which means it will maintain its shape and toughness much better than other soft plastics when used around coastal areas.

-There are a variety of ways you can rig the Z-Man Elaztech PaddlerZ Scented Swimbait 4” for flounder fishing depending on the time of year, as well as certain areas you’re fishing in.
+There are a variety of ways you can rig the Z-Man Elaztech PaddlerZ Scented Swimbait 4” for flounder fishing, depending on the time of year, as well as specific areas you’re fishing in.
 It also comes in many different colors, which allow anglers to select one that closely resembles certain bait fish species in the area they’re fishing.

 - Scented with Pro-Cure Mullet Super Gel

 - Expensive compared to other paddletails

 - The tail can be bitten off

 Shrimp are one of the flounder’s most popular prey in virtually any part of the coastal United States and other regions.
 These small but nutrient-packed creatures are a very easy target for flounder as they typically swim along the bottom in search of their food.
 The Gulp!
 Saltwater Shrimp is easily one of the best flounder lures you can add to your tackle arsenal that will work nearly any time of the year.

 The Gulp!
 Saltwater Shrimp is a 3” soft plastic lure that can be rigged in a variety of different techniques or even fished weightless in areas where flounder typically lie in wait for shrimp or other prey.
 It’s another scented lure that features much of the same look, smell and action of a real shrimp as it’s being worked along the bottom.